wirelab/wirecraft/README.md

 3. Setup the environment file
     - Run `cp .env.example .env` to create the environment file.
 4. Run `./craft setup`
+    - Can't run craft on MacOS?
+Make it an executable file: `sudo chmod +x craft`
     - Use as CMS username: `wirelab`
     - Generate a password using 1password or another password generator
 5. Run `npm run serve` and wait until it opens in your browser